 Blue Grape Care

 The tree is not under orchard cultivation and is just a wild specimen in its native region.
-Because they grow in warm, coastal regions, it is assumed they need heat, sun and rain.
+Since they grow in warm, coastal regions, it is assumed they need heat, sun, and rain.

 There are no major pests or diseases listed, but as with any plant grown in warm, humid conditions, occasional fungal disease issues may arise.
 The skin of the fruit is quite thick and is said to resist penetration by the Caribbean fruit fly.